eslint/eslint/docs/rules/object-curly-newline.md

+# object-curly-newline

-# enforce consistent line breaks after opening and before closing braces (object-curly-newline)
+Enforces consistent line breaks after opening and before closing braces.

 A number of style guides require or disallow line breaks inside of object braces and other tokens.